krakenjs/krakenjs.github.io/_includes/docs/features.md

 ## The kraken suite

+Kraken is a secure and scalable layer that extends [express](http://expressjs.com/) by providing structure and convention.
-Kraken is the main pillar of the framework, but the following modules can also be used independently.
+Though kraken is the main pillar of our framework, the following modules can also be used independently: